 The Quinlan/Brown Academic Innovation Center

-The Academic Innovation Center (AIC) is a two story 48,000-square-foot building and is an exciting new addition providing a venue for the latest groundbreaking techniques in teaching and experiential learning.
-Bright and spacious classrooms and the 4,000-square-foot Janikies Family Innovation Forum are equipped with state of the art technology, 25 breakout rooms and a full service cafe provide a setting for group study, self-directed learning, team work and active learning and interconnectivity with global resources.The Quinlan/Brown Academic Innovation Center has galvanized Bryant's commitment to academic excellence.
-It inspires design thinking and creative problem solving with tiered classrooms that encourage debate and build critical thinking and communication skills, flat classrooms that support flexible teaching styles that encourage collaboration, and the Innovation Forum.
-Prospective students and their families begin campus tours at the AIC’s Welcome Center and admission presentation room.
+The Quinlan/Brown Academic Innovation Center is a landmark two-story 48,000-square-foot building that provides flexible spaces that open doors to innovative methods of teaching and experiential learning.
+Bright and spacious classrooms and the 4,000-square-foot Janikies Family Innovation Forum are equipped with state of the art technology, 25 breakout rooms, and a full service cafe provide a setting for group study, self-directed learning, team work, active learning, and interconnectivity with global resources.The Quinlan/Brown Academic Innovation Center has galvanized Bryant's commitment to academic excellence.
+It inspires design thinking and creative problem solving in tiered classrooms that encourage debate and build critical thinking and communication skills and in flat classrooms that support flexible teaching styles that encourage collaboration.
+Prospective students and their families begin campus tours at the Quinlan/Brown Academic Innovation Center's Welcome Center and admission presentation room.

 The George E. Bello Center for Information and Technology